 - On the other hand, if you get a rechargeable battery, you have to charge the device before you use it.

-- The price of a battery-powered electric toothbrush is cheaper than their rechargeable toothbrush.
+- The price of a battery-powered electric toothbrush is cheaper than a rechargeable toothbrush.

-- If you are new to worry about its use, you can get a battery-powered variety.
+- If you are new to worrying about its use, you can get a battery-powered variety.
 When you are ok with it, go for the rechargeable one.

 - Know about the features, pros, and cons of various toothbrushes before you buy them.
 Compare it with a manual toothbrush where the electric toothbrush is better than that.